 - Share a Quote: Grab a pull quote from your article and turn it into a social message

 - Add Intrigue: Write a teaser message that grabs the attention of your readers

 This tactic provides an excellent way to try out new ideas on your followers.”

-You don’t need to build a huge army, just a small group of engaged and interested people.
-It’s not possible to maintain a solid connection with a large number of people so pick your ten to fifteen people who matter the most and do a great job with them.
+You don't need to build a huge army, just a small group of engaged and interested people.
+Maintaining a solid connection with many people is impossible, so pick ten to fifteen people who matter the most and do a great job with them.

 - Comment on their blogs and posts.

 - Participate in Twitter chats and Google Hangouts.

 - Connect with people in a meaningful and thoughtful way.

 Golden rule for your social media: Treat others as you wish to be treated.
 Share other people's content; they might share yours.
 Respond to a comment and start a conversation.
 No one is an island on social media; you must build a reciprocity network to succeed.
 Let it start with good deeds and actions from you.